pranavpr/cardinfo.github.io/_posts/2020-04-29-ordeal-of-standard-chartered-credit-card-users-on-fraudulent-transactions.md

 The common pattern that has been observed for these cases is that the card has been used on international sites in early morning India time when the majority of the people are fast asleep.

 The victims came to know about each other from [How to handle unauthorized / fraudulent transaction on Credit Card in India?](/how-to-handle-unauthorized-fraudulent-transaction-on-credit-card-in-india/){:target="\_blank"} article on CardInfo and they formed a WhatsApp group to coordinate among themselves.
-So far, transactions of only one victim have been reversed so far and the fate of others is still hanging in the middle.
+Transactions of only one victim have been reversed so far and the fate of others is still hanging in the middle.
 The stories which follow are shared by the victims to me as a last resort to make everyone aware of their experience and get a speedier resolution from Standard Chartered Bank.

 <!-- prettier-ignore -->
 * TOC